Populus trichocarpa aka Black Cottonwood

 Black Cottonwood, Western Balsam Poplar, Balsam Poplar

-How to care for Black Cottonwood
+How difficult is it to take care of Black Cottonwood

 Caring for Black Cottonwood is a breeze, as it is highly adaptable and forgiving to minor neglect.